 Separate courses are available for both WTF rules sparring and ITF rules sparring disciplines.
 Candidates for the corner judge (L3) course must first complete the online theory test, achieving the required pass mark to gain their (L4) certification, before attending a one-day training course corner judging module.
 This is not required for up to date holders of a suitable 3rd party L3 or equivalent corner judge certification.

-The one-day training courses are also completely free for current students of our member clubs!
 As places are limited, priority will be strictly given to students who commit in advance to volunteer at upcoming events in the annual tournament series.

 Centre Referee Qualification (L2)